teamt5-it/official-website/_posts/2019-07-10-acc-event-briefing.md

 newsroom_sticky: true

 ---
-Team T5 CEO TT Tsai is honored to be the one of the key note speaker on the topic “Respond Before Incident, intelligence-driven proactive threat hunting case-study from Taiwan” at Australia Cyber Conference
+TeamT5 CEO TT Tsai is honored to be the one of the key note speaker on the topic “Respond Before Incident, intelligence-driven proactive threat hunting case-study from Taiwan” at Australia Cyber Conference

 **Time:** 2019 7th-9th Oct